mauro-medina10/fsm/README.md

 ### Actors

-In this FSM implementation, **actors** represent logical entities or components that manage the behavior of specific states within the system.
+Actors in this FSM implementation represent logical entities or components that manage the behavior of specific states within the system.
 Each actor consists of a collection of states, with each state defined by:

 - **`state_id`**: A unique identifier for the state.
 - **`entry_action`**: A function executed when entering the state.